YudaiFurukawa/Investment-and-Trading/README.md

 ### Project Overview
 This project is about stock investing, and I am especially focusing on price prediction of a stock market index.
 A stock index is an aggregate value produced by combining several stocks, and it helps investors to measure and compare values of the stock markets such as in the US and Japan.
-The Dow Jones Industrial Average (DJIA), Nasdaq Composite index and the S&P 500 are examples of stock indices.
+The Dow Jones Industrial Average (DJIA), Nasdaq Composite index and the S&P Composite are examples of stock indices.
 As a wealth of information such as price, earnings, dividends, and CPI are available, we are going to use those information to do the prediction.
 A dataset of S&P Composite published by Yale Department of Economics will be used in this project.
-For the further infomation about the dataset, please refer the URL below: https://www.quandl.com/data/YALE-Yale-Department-of-Economics
+For more infomation, please refer the link below: https://www.quandl.com/data/YALE-Yale-Department-of-Economics

 In this section, look to provide a high-level overview of the project in layman’s terms.
 Questions to ask yourself when writing this section: